Best Medical Alert Watches of 2026, Tested and Reviewed

 Our Hands-on Experience:Senior-Friendly Features

 The Bay Medical Alarm’s SOS Smartwatch has a comfortable and lightweight design, weighing just 1.3 ounces.
 This smartwatch for seniors does not require a smartphone.
-For comparison, the Apple Watch Series 10 also weighs 1.3 ounces, and the MGMove weighs 2 ounces.
+For comparison, the Apple Watch Series 10 also weighs about 1.3 ounces, and the MGMove weighs 2 ounces.
 I found the watch has a simple interface and loud microphone/speaker combo, perfect for those with hearing loss.

 Adjusting the volume on Bay Alarm Medical's SOS Smartwatch